timtro/tfreq/README.md

 # `tfreq`—A legacy project

-“Software to compute vibrational density of states from molecular dynamics data.”
+*Software to compute vibrational density of states from molecular dynamics data.*

 I started writing this program in 2008.
 I was just starting to switch to C from using Fortran 77 as my every-day language.
 (Yeah, I know, right?)